EddyShimwa/OOP-school-library/README.md

 # 💻 Math Magicians <a name="about-project"></a>

-> **Math Magicians** is a Microverce React project.
-It is a website for all fans of mathematics.
-Using this website user can make simple calculations and also can read a random math-related quote.
+> **OOP-school-library** is a ruby app project which can help a librarian to record what books are in the library and who borrows them(with details).

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> I used React, Javascript and css to build this project.
+> I used Ruby to build this project.

 <details>
   <summary>Client</summary>
   <ul>
-    <li>React</li>
-    <li>CSS</li>
-    <li>JAVASCRIPT</li>
+    <li>Ruby</li>
   </ul>
 </details>